uishi/FastHETrace/README.md

 	 h: # unrolled-iterations

-	 L: maximum level (the number of RNS moduli for this level is L + 1)
+	 L: maximal level (the number of RNS moduli for this level is L + 1)

 	 ell: level to examine (the number of RNS moduli is \ell + 1 where \ell <= L)